trip5/Matrix-Fonts/README.md

 ## 6-Series Fonts
-Suitable when using a weekday band underneath the time on an 8-row matrix
+*Suitable when using a weekday band underneath the time on an 8-row matrix*

-I've updated the font files to contain the same characters as the 8-series.
-A lot of accented characters in the non-X fonts were pushed below the baseline to make them look slightly less terrible.
+Please note a lot of accented characters in the non-X fonts were pushed below the baseline to make them look slightly less terrible.

-Cyrillic will be added to this set... soonish.

 ### MatrixChunky6
 Everything big and blocky